10 – Everything Falls Apart

-After the release of their first three albums which included the classic Zen Arcade in 1984 on independent label SST records, they signed to Warner Brothers in 1986 where they released their final two albums.
+After the release of their first three albums which included the classic Zen Arcade in 1984 on independent label SST Records, they signed to Warner Brothers in 1986 where they released their final two albums.
 After the band’s split, Mould went on to form Sugar and Hart formed Nova Mob.
 Both bands broke up in the 90’s after which they both embarked on their own respective solo careers.
 Hart died in 2017.
 Norton retired from the music business and opened a restaurant until 2006 when he returned to the music industry.

-10. Everything Falls Apart
+# 10 – Everything Falls Apart

 Even though they were a thrash hardcore band at the time of the release of their debut album in 1983 of which this is the title track, on this song they showcased some unique melodic elements that broadened Mould’s potential for what would later come.
 During the early hardcore years, the band, who could be seen as a kind of alternative power trio, went for a new kind of speed and aggression.
-However, as far as song writing went, they were not limited by genre.
+However, as far as songwriting went, they were not limited by genre.
 Even though this song is fast and aggressive, the lyrics about chaos and pain are very deep.

 This album was released on CD in 1993 as Everything Falls Apart and More with bonus tracks including the band’s first two singles, the full version of “Statues” and an unreleased track called “Do You Remember?” (which is Husker Du translated into English).
 A remastered version was released in 2017.

-9. Pink Turns to Blue
+# 9 – Pink Turns to Blue

 Although it was not massively commercially successful, Zen Arcade is considered to be one of the greatest and most important alternative rock albums of all time.
 It was very well received critically and sold over 200,000 copies and peaked at number 11 in the UK Indie charts.

-7. The Girl Who Lives on Heaven Hill
+# 7 – The Girl Who Lives on Heaven Hill

-From 1985’s New Day Rising, this track is one of the band’s many songs that packs a punch and has a fantastic sing along chorus.
+From 1985’s New Day Rising, this track is one of the band’s many songs that packs a punch and has a fantastic sing-along chorus.
 Hart is in charge of vocal duties here with his high-pitched shriek being at its best.
 This album notably moves from their hardcore roots into a more melodic direction.
 After Zen Arcade, SST requested the band release another album.
 They wanted to self-produce, but the label insisted that they continue to use producer Spot who had done both of their previous albums.
 As a result of this, the recording sessions had a tense atmosphere.

-The band had also become better musicians during this time, which led to accusations of selling out which the band denied, arguing that that they were naturally progressing.
+The band had also become better musicians during this time, which led to accusations of selling out which the band denied, arguing that they were naturally progressing.
 The album peaked at number 10 on the UK independent charts.

-6. Standing by the Sea
+# 6 – Standing by the Sea

 From Zen Arcade this is a slightly odd number from the band.
 Norton’s bass sound perfectly sets the build-up before Hart comes crashing in with his vocals on the chorus.
 The use of ocean sound effects is somewhat questionable but at least they are an apt accompaniment to the song’s atmosphere.
 Like all tracks on Zen Arcade the lyrics tell part of a conceptual story about a young boy who runs away from an unhappy home life only to find a world outside which is much worse.

-5. Celebrated Summer
+# 5 – Celebrated Summer

-From New Day Rising, this is another track which features a particularly powerful guitar onslaught from Mould and is one of the finest moments in American underground music.
+From New Day Rising, this is another track that features a particularly powerful guitar onslaught from Mould and is one of the finest moments in American underground music.
 Although it can sound a little machine-like at times, Mould is a talented enough writer to be able to put some genuine emotion into the songs.
 The two elements put together make for an interesting combination.

-3. Never Talking to You Again
+# 3 – Never Talking to You Again

-1. Could You Be The One?
+# 1 – Could You Be The One?

 Finally, is this track from the band’s final album 1987’s Warehouse: Songs and Stories.
 Mould’s lyrics such as “I don’t even know what I’m fighting for” perfectly sum up the state of the band at the time.
-It was a satisfying swansong for the group who had managed to make a significant impact in a short space of time.
+It was a satisfying swansong for the group which had managed to make a significant impact in a short space of time.
 The melodies contained within the song hint at what Mould would go on to do with Sugar.

 Hart was using drugs heavily during this time, which was the main source of conflict between him and Mould.
 Also, they were both unhappy with several of Norton’s bass tracks to the point where they decided to re-record them themselves.
 The album charted at 117 on the Billboard 200 and spent one week in the UK album charts at number 72.